hzbu820/CS506-Final-Project/README.md

 --Create a 10 mins long video
 ---

+How to run the LSTM /0501
+1. Make sure you have all the packages: python install requirements.txt
+2. Ensure PyTorch is GPU-enabled: python -c "import torch; print(torch.cuda.get_device_name(0))"
+3. Start to run:
+python main.py --config config.yaml

 This README serves as the working document for both the project and the midterm report/presentation.
 For more detailed information and the latest code, please refer to the repository structure above.